 How to Smoke a Beef Brisket

 Wood selection is a personal choice.
 Some prefer a certain type of mix over others.
 I went with Traeger pecan pellets for this brisket.
-I filled up the pellet hopper and set the temperature for 225°F. Once the grill reached temperature, I placed the brisket on the grill with the fat side up.
+I filled up the pellet hopper and set the Traeger temperature to 225°F. Once the grill reached temperature, I placed the brisket directly on the grill grates with the fat side up.
 This allows the fat as it melts, to slowly baste the brisket.
-I then set the internal temperature probe alarm to 170°F. I figured it would take about 7 to 9 hours to reach that temperature.
+I then set the internal temperature probe alarm to 170°F and I stuck it into the thickest part of the meat.
+I figured it would take about 7 to 9 hours to reach that temperature.
 I then went to sleep for the night.

-Once the brisket reaches 170°F, I wrapped it in butcher paper and set it back in the grill, still at 225°F, this time fat side was down.
+Once the brisket reaches 170°F, I wrapped it in butcher paper and place the wrapped brisket back in the grill, still at 225°F, this time the fat side was down.
 I reset the internal temperature probe alarm to 200°F. The goal is to smoke the brisket to until the internal temperature reaches 202°-205°F. I knew that if I come to check it at close to that, I would be able to hit a few different spots with my meat thermometer to ensure evenly cooked throughout the whole brisket.
+We want to allow the fat and connective tissue in the brisket to completely break down to give us that tender fall-apart brisket we enjoy so much.

 Step Four - Let it rest.